Requirements

 PhD candidates must demonstrate significant acquaintance with one or more languages other than English.

-Normally this requirement is fulfilled through reading knowledge of two languages, undertaking further study of one language, or by beginning a new language.
+This requirement can be fulfilled through reading knowledge of two languages, undertaking advanced study of one language, or beginning a new language.
 Language requirements must be fulfilled before a student takes the PhD project examinations, described below.

 Dissertation Prospectus

-After students have passed their project examinations, they will register for Independent Study credits in order to write a prospectus for the dissertation.
-The student should choose a dissertation director and a committee at this time.
+After students have passed their project examinations, they will register for English dummy credits in order to write a prospectus for their dissertation.
+The student should choose a dissertation director and finalize their dissertation committee at this time.
 Once a dissertation committee has been formed, the students submit a formal dissertation prospectus to the commitee for approval.

 Dissertation

 Once students have had their dissertation prospectus passed and have been admitted to doctoral candidacy, they should begin the work of researching and writing the dissertation.
-Normally students will complete the dissertation during the fifth and sixth years in the program.
-Review Pitt's Graduate Studies web site for more information.
+Normally students will complete the dissertation during their fourth and fifth year in the program.